Marian Miner Cook

 John J. Pitney, Jr.

-On the eve of the 2024 US Presidential Election, CMC's own Professor Jack Pitney will outline several different ways the could plausibly play out: a clear victory either candidate, an electoral-college tie, or a contested muddle that leaves us hanging for weeks.
+On the eve of the 2024 US Presidential Election, CMC's own Professor Jack Pitney will outline several different ways the election could plausibly play out: a clear victory either candidate, an electoral-college tie, or a contested muddle that leaves us hanging for weeks.

 Read more about the speaker